Help with childcare costs

 - Universal Credit is a payment to help with your living costs.
 You may be able to get it if you are on a low income or out of work.
 Whether you can claim Universal Credit depends on where you live and your circumstances.
 You can get help with your childcare costs for two children.

 - Tax-Free Childcare is a savings account scheme that offers working families government support towards qualifying (approved) childcare costs.

-- Employees should seek advice from their employer about the following support:
+Employees should seek advice from their employer about:

 - Childcare voucher schemes (now closed for new applicants)

 - Employer subsidised childcare